-I am always on the lookout for alternatives to eggs and dairy.
-And in my pursuit, I learned a new word, aquafaba.
+I am always on the lookout for alternatives to eggs and dairy, and in my pursuit, I learned a new word, aquafaba.
 So I looked it up.
-Technically, it isn’t a real word; at least not by Webster’s standards.
-But don’t be surprised to see it popping up on scrabble boards in the near future.
-The term has been frequently coined by the vegan community for mucilage extracted from—of all things—can chickpea liquid.
-You know, that slimy, foamy brine floating in a can of garbonzo beans that you drain off and discard.
-Well, to the vegan community, its miracle whip!
+Technically, it isn’t a real word, at least not by Webster’s standards.
+But don’t be surprised to see it popping up on scrabble boards soon.
+The term has been frequently coined by the vegan community for mucilage extracted from chickpea liquid.
+You know, that slimy, foamy brine floating in a can of garbanzo beans that you drain off and discard, well, to the vegan community, its miracle whip!
 Miraculous enough to even make meringues from.
 And leave it to some French foodists to take it to the next level.
-They aerated it and folded it into ganache to make chocolate mousse.
+They aerated it and folded it into a ganache to make chocolate mousse.
 Let’s face it, eggs and dairy are essential to cooking, especially baking.
-Eliminating them, hobbles a chef as to what they can make.
-But not any more.
-For the vegan community, discovering the gelantinus properties of aquafaba is like splitting a culinary atom.
+Eliminating them hobbles a chef as to what they can make.
+But not anymore.
+For the vegan community, discovering the gelatinous properties of aquafaba is like splitting a culinary atom.
 Garbonzo beans…who’da thunk it?

 Recipe notes: What you will need: Immersion blender and tall container.
 Active prep time 5-minutes.
 Yields 1-cup.
 Difficulty level: Very easy